smeade/launchpad/README.md

 * Read about required [test helpers](https://github.com/plataformatec/devise#test-helpers).

-### Geocoder Notes
+### Geocoder

-Geocoder is a complete geocoding solution for Ruby.
+[Geocoder](https://github.com/alexreisner/geocoder) is a complete geocoding solution for Ruby.
 With Rails it adds geocoding (by street or IP address), reverse geocoding (find street address based on given coordinates), and distance queries.

 1. Add `latitude` and `longitude` columns to Model